 How an Arthrogram Works

-Radiologists create arthrograms by using x-rays, MRI images, or CT scans.
+Radiologists create arthrograms by using X-rays, MRI images, or CT scans.
 They also use contrast dye to highlight the area in the images.
 Knee and shoulder arthrograms are the most common, but this type of imaging can also be used for other joints, such as the hip, ankle or elbow.

-What Happens When You Get an Arthrogram?
+What Happens During an Arthrogram?

 After the Arthrogram